linxule/Feeback4SolidarityProject/DGov_Score_Framework/Readme.md

 ## Purpose
 The DGov Score Framework ("Framework", "DGSF", "DGov Score") is a further formalization of our preliminary research under Project Statis, which we undertook from May - July 2019, and continuation of this work is inspired by the DeFi Score, developed by Researchers at Consenys.

 The Framework is a theoretical and analytical framework (analytical mostly leads to point-based analytic tools) for evalauting the organizational design of digital organizations (can also include the concept of virtual organizations), with an emphasis on the blockchain and Web3 ecosystem and connecting this ecosystem with more traditional digital organizations.

 The name "DGov Score" and the continuation of work from Project Statis was intially conceived on the DGov Foundation forums.

 ## Contribution

-If you would like to contribute to the Framework, please create a pull request with your amendments (e.g., addition, deletion, modification) and ask to have the pull request be added to the master branch.
+If you would like to contribute to the Framework, please create a pull request with your amendments (e.g., addition, deletion, modification) and ask to have the pull request be ==added to the master branch.==

 ## Gitcoin Grant